Jinning, Kunming

-Jinning District (晋宁区 (晉寧區, Jìnníng Qū)) is one of seven districts of the prefecture-level city of Kunming, the capital of Yunnan Province, Southwest China.
+Jinning District (晋宁区 (晉寧區, Jìnníng Qū)) is one of seven districts of the prefecture-level city of Kunming, the capital of Yunnan Province in Southwest China.
 The formation of the district was approved on November 24, 2016, after the dissolution of the former Jinning County (晋宁县) by the State Council.
 It is located at the southern tip of Dian Lake and is well known within China as the birthplace of Zheng He.

+Jinning District borders Chengjiang to the east, Hongta District and Jiangchuan District to the south, Anning, Yunnan, Eshan County and Yimen County to the west, and Xishan District and Chenggong District to the north.

 Nature

 The southwestern "panhandle" of Jinning District (Xiyang Township, 夕阳乡) contains two caves (Yanzi and Shitou) known for their bat population.
 Starting from the early 2010s, researchers from the Wuhan Institute of Virology and EcoHealth Alliance carried out studies of viruses carried by those bats, discovering some that were fairly close to the Severe acute respiratory syndrome coronavirus.
 A 2018 study found antibodies to some of these bat viruses in the blood of a few villagers residing near the bat caves as well, indicating that some of them may have been exposed to bat coronaviruses.